amazingrando/questsrd/src/markdown/4-npcs.md

 <span class="keywords">extra attack</span>: The creature can attack twice during its turn instead of once.

-<span class="keywords">evasive</span>: The creature has an extraor.dinary method of movement.
+<span class="keywords">evasive</span>: The creature has an extraordinary method of movement.
 Choose one</span>: it can fly, it can climb quickly, it can burrow and travel underground, it can teleport brief distances, or it can outrun other creatures by foot.

 <span class="keywords">lifetap</span>: When the creature damages an adversary, it recovers hit points equal to the amount of damage dealt.